-- taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or - in some other way identifiable as a pupil at the school. - or misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly running of the school or - poses a threat to another pupil or member of the public or - could adversely affect the reputation of the school.
+- taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or - in some other way identifiable as a pupil at the school. - or misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly runer of thing of the school or - poses a threat to another pupil or membe public or - could adversely affect the reputation of the school.